|

 - Entertainment and travel allowances deducted from business income to the extent said allowances reduce personal expenditures.

-From the total income, DRL 240 1-b(b)(5)(vii) provides that the following deductions are to be made.
+From the total income, Domestic Relations Law 240 1-b(b)(5)(vii) provides that the following deductions are to be made.

 - Certain unreimbursed employee business expenses